 - ICS standard terminology should be used throughout.

 - The ICS will not provide financial support for face to face meetings of any group preparing webinar content but will consider budget proposals with economy travel for and individual to attend the ICS office for the webinar.

 - The ICS office will assist with setting up a forum for the group to exchange ideas and content for review.
-The office can also offer facilities for teleconference or WebEx, upon approval of a budget request.
+The office can also offer facilities for teleconference, upon approval of a budget request.

 - Normally, a timeline from inception to completion should not be more than four months.

 ||Creation of committee/working group/individual to prepare proposal.